Year 2 Shorter Works Anthology

 Winter Has a Joy for Me

-John Newton: I Askded the Lord that I Might Grow
+I Asked the Lord that I Might Grow

 The Moon Has but a Borrowed Light

-DE products (or printouts of them) cannot be resold or transferred to anyone else.
+DE products (or printouts of them) cannot be returned, resold, given away, or transferred to anyone outside your own immediate family.

 Additional information